-1 Estimated actuals are published in the Portfolio Budget Statements 2018-19.
+1 Estimated actuals are published in the Portfolio Budget Statements 2018-19

 2 The original budget was published in May 2017.
 As a consequence the budgeted opening balance as at 1 July 2017 needed to be estimated.
+Accordingly, variances to budget can at least in part, be attributed to the prior year results.